ThoAppelsin/game-of-king/README.md

 I have written this client-side web application in the summer of 2016 by the request of a friend.
 He wanted a simulator for the game which he could watch and speed up on demand.

-The application, written in HTML/CSS/JavaScript,
+The application, written in HTML/CSS/JavaScript, simulates a random shuffle, split, and then a gameplay.
+The cards on the 3 piles are visualized with text.
+Unlike in the real game, the simulator allows all the cards on the piles to be seen.

-He also wanted to be able to input the list of cards himself.
+My friend also wanted to be able to input the list of cards himself.
 This would probably help him in giving up on a game and let the computer simulate the rest.
-That functionality, is not yet available in this application.
+That functionality, however, is not yet available in this application.
 It would be a tedious work to input 52 cards one by one, any way.